ruby/www.ruby-lang.org/en/community/podcasts/index.md

 : The Ruby on Rails Podcast, a weekly conversation about Ruby on Rails, open source software, and the programming profession.

+[Remote Ruby][remote_ruby]
+: Virtual meetup turned podcast, Remote Ruby celebrates and highlights the Ruby community in an informal setting.

 ### Getting Involved

 Podcast hosts are always looking for guests.
 If you have some Ruby